 Here’s everything you need know about the real-life events and true story behind the drama.

 Alexa Davies plays Julie Mugford and Freddie Fox plays Jeremy Bamber

-The White House Farm murders took place on 7th August 1985, when five members of the same family were gunned down inside a farmhouse in the quiet village Tolleshunt D’Arcy, Essex; Sheila Caffell (played in the drama by Cressida Bonas), her six-year-old twin sons, Daniel and Nicholas, and her adoptive parents, wealthy farmers Nevill and June Bamber.
+The White House Farm murders took place on the night of 6th-7th August 1985, when five members of the same family were gunned down inside a farmhouse in the quiet village Tolleshunt D’Arcy, Essex; Sheila Caffell (played in the drama by Cressida Bonas), her six-year-old twin sons, Daniel and Nicholas, and her adoptive parents, wealthy farmers Nevill and June Bamber.

 It was Sheila’s adopted brother, Jeremy Bamber (played by Freddie Fox), who first called the police to the farm.
 Bamber, who lived a few miles from the farm, revealed that he had received a call from his frightened father on the night of the murders, during which Nevill supposedly told him to fetch help as Sheila (diagnosed with schizophrenia) had gone “beserk” and had in her possession a gun.

 How did the police react to the White House Farm murders?